-Did you know that Polycystic Ovary Syndrome will affect around 1 in 12 women, but less than 50% of these women are properly diagnosed?
-Many women feel like they can’t speak up about their period symptons about their period symptoms – even to a doctor – and PCOS can go unnoticed.
-We recently spoke to lifestyle and travel blogger, Georgia Caney, about her personal experience with Polycystic Ovary Syndrome – opening up room for a much needed discussion on this often ignored topic.
+Did you know that Polycystic Ovary Syndrome will affect around 1 in 12 people with periods, but less than 50% of these people are properly diagnosed?
+Many feel like they can’t speak about their period symptoms — even to a doctor — and PCOS can go unnoticed.
+We recently spoke to lifestyle and travel blogger, Georgia Caney, about her personal experience with Polycystic Ovary Syndrome – opening up room for a much-needed discussion on this often ignored topic.

 What is PCOS?